araobp/nlan/DATABASE.md

 - may use OpenDaylight as a master (in future)

 ##New database to be developed
-- Merge(add/delete) operations: do I need to use map instead of struct???
+- Merge(add/delete) operations
 - Commits Log and periodic snapshots onto a storage

+##Data structure
+If I use map instead of struct, it will cosume more memory.
+Any way to stick to struct?
+I need to study Go reflection APIs first...

 ###Schema generation
 ```